24 (TV series): Other spin-offs

 In July 2018, it was announced that Fox was in the early stages of developing a prequel series that would tell the origin story about Jack Bauer in his early days.
 Original creators Joel Surnow and Robert Cochran and executive producer Howard Gordon were set to write the script with.
 In August 2018, it was announced that Fox was also developing another potential spin-off, which would be a legal thriller.
 In February 2019, Fox passed on the legal thriller, but were continuing to develop the prequel.
 In January 2020, Fox confirmed that they had scrapped the potential prequel series as well.

 In September 2021, Deadline Hollywood reported that Fox was in "active creative talks" to bring the franchise back in a new form.
 Kiefer Sutherland later denied in January 2022 that such conversations were taking place, although he confirmed that he had been discussing the potential for future seasons of the show with Howard Gordon, the series' showrunner, and that he supports an idea of a series focusing on an entirely new cast tasked with rescuing Jack Bauer from a Russian prison.
 He later went on to tell Variety in April 2022 that he is open to new seasons of the show, as he views Jack Bauer's story as "unresolved".

 Other media

 A significant amount of additional media relating to the series has been created, including Internet-distributed spin-off series such as The Rookie and 24: Conspiracy, as well as a video game.
-Other media includes action figures of some of the main characters, soundtracks from both the series and the video game, and a number of novels covering different events not covered in the series.
+Other media include action figures of some of the main characters, soundtracks from both the series and the video game, and a number of novels covering different events not covered in the series.
 Additionally, a number of in-universe books were created, as well as behind the scenes books containing information on how the series was created.